 1) Gather all the ingredients.

-If you’re looking for other recipe ideas, be sure to check out our growing Recipe Index full of keto inspired recipes!
+If you’re looking for other recipe ideas, be sure to check out our growing Recipe Index full of healthy low carb inspired recipes!

 Join us on Facebook to be part of our interactive discussions & recipe requests and follow us on Instagram, Pinterest, or subscribe to our New Recipe Notification and be the first to know when we post a new recipe!